monerium/js-monorepo/packages/sdk/README.md

 // Access tokens are now available for use. const { access_token, refresh_token } = monerium.bearerProfile as BearerProfile;

+// Use refresh token to get a new access token await monerium.getAccess(refresh_token);
 ```

 API documentation: